The History of the New Testament Scriptures.

 The Second Coming of Jesus Christ

-The Gnostics deleted parts of the holy Byzantine Greek scriptures because they did not believe that Jesus was resurrected and would return in the second coming at the end of the great tribulation.
+The Gnostics deleted parts of the holy Byzantine Greek Scriptures because they did not believe that Jesus was resurrected and would return at the second coming at the end of the great tribulation.

 Scripture KJV NKJV RSV NASB NIV NAB